 Peter is a senior partner advising Chinese clients' most strategic, sensitive and ambitious mandates, with a particular focus on corporate matters, complex restructurings and strategic litigation.
 Across these three core pillars, Peter advises clients on cross-border M&A, joint ventures, directors' duties, governance matters, complex restructurings, disputes, crisis management and more.
 His clients are private, public and state owned enterprises, and span a number of industries, including financial services, media, infrastructure, consumer, energy, transportation and professional services.

-Peter's clients include Fortune 500 companies, Royal Charted company and funds such as Bank of China, China Taiping Insurance, Reignwood Investments, China Hailing Group, China Media Group, China Telecom, Hisense International, ICBC, The British Standards Institution and China-Africa Cotton.
+Peter's clients include Fortune 500 companies, Royal Charted company and funds such as Novartis, Bank of China, AVIC, China Taiping Insurance, Reignwood Investments, China Hailing Group, China Media Group, China Telecom, Hisense International, ICBC, The British Standards Institution and China-Africa Cotton.

-Clients praise Peter for the time he takes in getting to know their legal and commercial objectives, his skilful negotiation, his ability to see the "big picture" and his solution-driven approach.
+Clients praise Peter for the time he takes in getting to know their legal and commercial objectives, his skillful negotiation, his ability to see the "big picture" and his solution-driven approach.
 They also value his ability to cross east and west -- and remain attuned to the commercial and cultural nuances each side brings.

 Peter has taught M&A and governance courses at Peking University, Tsinghua University, China Banking and Insurance Regulatory Commission (CBIRC) and Bank of China.
-Peter is a committee member of the Institute of Directors (IoD City Branch); the UK's longest-running organisation for professional leaders.
+Peter is a committee member of the Institute of Directors (IoD City Branch); the UK's longest-running organization for professional leaders.
 He has also been invited to testify on the issues of UK-China trade, and most recently, the NSI Act, before the UK Parliament.

 Representative Legal Matters